 Sloping roofs can be designed and constructed in a wide range of shapes and types, enabling enhanced customisation based on aesthetic considerations and individual preferences.
 A few types based on their shapes are discussed below.

-A gabled roof has two sloping surfaces that meet at the top (called ridge) and form a triangular shape, with the other two sides generally being flat.
-This is one of the most commonly found types of sloping roofs due to the versatility it offers with its variations, such as cross gabled, Dutch gabled, double gabled and double cross-gabled roofs.
+A gabled roof has two sloping surfaces that meet at the top (called ridge) and form a triangular shape, with the other two sides generally being vertically straight.
+This is one of the most commonly found sloping roof types due to the versatility it offers with its variations, which include cross gabled, Dutch gabled, double gabled and double cross-gabled roofs.

 A hip roof has a horizontal ridge (peak) from which four sloping surfaces originate on four sides, forming a trapezoid in elevation.
 Such roofs are more commonly found in rural India.
 Multiple variations are available in this type too, such as double hip, cross hip and pyramidal hip roofs.

-Mansard roofs are a combination of flat and sloping roofs that originated in Europe in the 15th century.
+Mansard roofs are combinations of flat and sloping roofs that originated in Europe in the 15th century.
 One flat surface forms the top of the roof, with sloping surfaces—that can be straight, concave, convex or curve shaped—surrounding it on two or four sides.
-This type is not generally observed in India since it is expensive, time consuming and labour intensive.
+This type of sloping roof house design is not generally observed in India since it is expensive, time consuming and labour intensive.

 This is a type of sloping roof with multiple ridges and sloping surfaces forming a jagged surface.
-Sawtooth roofs generally incorporate glass on slopes facing a particular direction to allow additional natural light into interior spaces.
-These are however expensive and difficult to maintain.
+Sawtooth roofs generally incorporate glass on slopes facing a particular direction to allow additional natural light into interior spaces and create a unique and modern slope roof elevation.
+However, this type of roof is expensive to build and difficult to maintain.

 Although traditional sloping roofs featured tiles of different materials placed on some sort of framework, there are numerous other roofing material options available today to cover sloping roofs.